Ratimon/redprint-optimism-contracts-examples/README.md

 This is just one example.
 There are many other interesting customizable contracts to explore and add hackable features.
 For instance, customized bridge can be created by extending `IStandardard Bridge` as well as modifying `L1StandardBridge` or `L1ERC721Bridge`.

-2. `redprint-forge` (**Framework**)
+2. `redprint-forge` (**Framework/Library**)

-We are developing `redprint-forge`, a modular solidity-based framework to deploy OP stack smart contract.
+We are also developing `redprint-forge`, a modular solidity-based framework to deploy OP stack smart contract.
 It works as an engine to:

 - Provide type-safe deployment functions for **OPStack**'s smart contract component.
 This ensures correct type and order of arguments, enhancing security in smart contract development
 - Save deployment schemas in **json** file